ryan258/contextapp/README.md

 - Use the useContext() hook to consume the context inside the functional component
 - Pass useContext() the context we want to use and that will give us access to everything we are passing through the .Provider()
 - Then we'll destructure what we want from the context

+## Multiple Contexts Using Hooks

+What's nice about the useContext() hook is that we can use it as many times as we want in a functional component.

+- Again, import useContext()
+- Turn the class component into a functional component
+- Destructure what you want from .useContext(context)